bush track leading through trees

 Private property

-You must get a permit before pruning a tree on private property, unless the tree is:
+You must obtain a permit before you prune or remove a tree on your property.

 Public land